 As a performer, Karen was active in Sydney as a chorister and vocalist, most notably as a foundation and lifetime member of the new music choir The Contemporary Singers and as founder and director of and arranger for the pop-jazz a cappella ensemble The Five Skins.

-Karen has worked as a lecturer in Musicology at the Conservatoriums of the University of Sydney and the University of Tasmania.
+Karen has worked as a lecturer in Musicology at the Conservatoriums of the University of Sydney and the University of Tasmania, and is an Associate Represented Artist with the Australian Music Centre.
 She currently divides her time between Australia and France.